US gives hope to previously denied asylum seekers in camp

 Late Friday night, an official with Mexico’s Foreign Affairs Ministry said via Twitter that the last asylum seekers with active cases from the camp had been processed and the camp was closed.
 Others with closed asylum cases who were told their cases could be reopened were urged to move to a shelter.
-But some still remained in the camp Saturday.
+But about 50 still remained in the camp Saturday.

 The U.S. Department of Homeland Security did not respond to requests for comment Friday and Saturday.